Virginia Tech®home

 • Make sure you have all these items available when you meet with your academic advisor:

 After your virtual advising session, you will be able to make changes to your schedule.
-However, it is highly recommended that you do NOT make changes to first-year classes such as ENGL 1105, ENGL 1106, COMM 1015, CHEM 1035/1045, BIOL 1105/1115, MATH 1025, or MATH 1225.
+However, it is highly recommended that you do not make changes to first-year classes such as ENGL 1105, ENGL 1106, COMM 1015, CHEM 1035/1045, BIOL 1105/1115, MATH 1025, or MATH 1225.
 These classes are in high demand and if you drop one of them, even accidentally, you may not get back in and will then risk falling behind in your program of study.
-If you have questions and feel a change to your schedule is needed, please contact your advisor.
+If you have questions and feel a schedule change is needed, please contact your advisor.

 Before you come to campus for move-in, make sure you review all information about where to go and where to check in, as well as how to access campus maps.